 Supportive care

 Patients with dengue hemorrhagic fever require intensive treatment to maintain euvolemia.
 Both hypovolemia (which can cause shock) and overhydration (which can cause acute respiratory distress syndrome) should be avoided.
-Urine output and the degree of hemoconcentration can be used to monitor intravascular volume.
+Intravascular volume is monitored by urine output and the degree of hemoconcentration.

-No antivirals have been shown to improve outcome.
+Antiviral medications have not been shown to improve outcome.

 Key Points